 Closed Thanksgiving Day, December 24, Christmas Day, and New Year's Eve.

 January through March: Closed for public visitation.
 Selected programs and activities as scheduled.

 Enslaved Community at Oatlands Tour

-Self-Guided ToursEnjoy a self-guided walking tour of a formal terraced garden and grounds graced by tree canopies.
+Grounds PassAfter purchasing your pass, enjoy a self-guided walking tour of the formal terraced garden and grounds graced by tree canopies.
 See nineteenth century architecture in walls, garden dependencies, bank barn and greenhouse.
 Interpretive signs give key information along the way.

 Gift ShopYour first stop after arriving at Oatlands will be in the Carriage House Gift Shop to purchase your ticket.
 This inviting museum shop in a historic setting offers a variety of souvenirs, unique gifts, books, jewelry, children's items, and home accessories.
 We also feature unique treasures for your garden, including garden ornaments, tools, accessories, and gifts.
 Friends of Oatlands receive a 10% discount on all purchases.
 CLICK HERE to visit our online store.

 Please note: The Mansion is accessible only by stairs.
 The garden is terraced and has multiple staircases.
 However, the Carriage House, which houses the gift shop and restrooms, is fully accessible.
 Gravel pathways lead to the mansion and gardens.
 Written tours are available in English for the deaf and hard of hearing.
 A one page history is available in French, Spanish, Italian, Portuguese, German, Dutch, Danish, Japanese, Russian and Polish.
 Persons with special needs are encouraged to call 703.777.3174 for more information.